thorchain/docs/understanding-thorchain/getting-started.md

 Below provides a starting point, see [Wallets ](../ecosystem.md#wallets)and [Exchanges ](../ecosystem.md#exchanges)for a full list.&#x20;

 > ⚠️ THORChain does NOT support BTC Taproot!
-User funds will be lost!
+User funds will be lost if sent to or from a taproot address!

 ### Wallets and Exchanges